melaniaoncea/BookMyMovie/README.md

 	- Build project from the command line
 	- Build project from your chosen IDE

-- 1. Building the project from the command line
+- 1. Building the project from the command line - out-of-place build is performed i.e., the source code, libraries, and executables are produced in a directory separate from the source code directory(ies). mkdir build-BMMBusinessLogic cd build-BMMBusinessLogic cmake -G "MinGW Makefiles" \path\to\cloned\repository\BookMyMovie\BMMBusinessLogic
-	- 1.1 Go to the directory where you have cloned the project e.g. cloned repo is at C:\Projects\MovieBookingApp cd C:\Projects\MovieBookingApp (Note: for Windows, the cd command can be used in a similar way in Ubuntu as well only with forward slashes)
+Note: with this option, the doxygen documentation does not appear to be generated You can generate it manually following these steps:
+	- go to the appropriate source directory\docs\Doxyfile.in
+	- hardcode INPUT with paths sourceDirectory\src sourceDirectory\include
+	- hardcode OUTPUT_DIRECTORY to buildDirectory\docs
+	- close file and save changes
+	- run doxygen path\to\file\Doxyfile.in
+	- the documentation should be found under buildDirectory/docs/doc_doxygen

 - 2. Build project from your chosen IDE e.g. using QTCreator on Windows